eLyiN/WikiNecro/Config.md

 Value used when evolving to determine the number of evolutions needed to trigger a Lucky Egg use.

 #### ItemRecycleFilter (List)
-List of max values mapped to each Pokemon Go item.
+List of max values mapped to each non-Pokeball, non-potion, and non-revive Pokemon Go item.
 During the recycling stage, any item that is over the max count is recycled to meet the value.
 This is to prevent full inventories.

+#### TotalAmountOfPokebalsToKeep (Value)
+Total amount of pokeball-type items to keep.
+Necrobot will try to intelligently prioritize higher pokeballs when farming Pokestops.

+#### TotalAmountOfPotionsToKeep (Value)
+Total amount of potion-type items to keep.
+Necrobot will try to intelligently prioritize higher potions when farming Pokestops.

+#### TotalAmountOfRevivesToKeep (Value)
+Total amount of revive-type items to keep.
+Necrobot will try to intelligently prioritize higher revives when farming Pokestops.

 ## Other
 #### AmountOfPokemonToDisplayOnStart (Value)